List of DC Comics characters: T: New God

-Titan is a massive green-skinned warrior who is one of the New Gods of Apokolips and member of Darkseid's Elite.
+The first Titan is a massive green-skinned warrior who is one of the New Gods of Apokolips and member of Darkseid's Elite.
 In his earlier history, Titan led an attack on New Genesis during the war between New Genesis and Apokolips.
 After Titan was the only survivor of an ambush, Darkseid had Titan remanded to the dungeon for 50 years.
 Some years later, Darkseid released Titan and gave him an opportunity to redeem himself by heading to Earth to abduct Brigadier General Maxwell Torch, who is in possession of a fragment of the Anti-Life Equation.
 This led to Titan battling Orion, who was there to protect Torch from Titan.
 Orion was able to fend off Titan.

 Son of Cronus

-Titan is one of the Children of Cronus and was unknown to the mortals like Arch, Disdain, Harrier, Oblivion, and Slaughter.
+The second Titan is one of the Children of Cronus and was unknown to the mortals like Arch, Disdain, Harrier, Oblivion, and Slaughter.
 He resembled a floating darkness with various human-shaped faces.
 Titan was among Cronus' dark children who helped empower Cronus' creation Devastation, granting her superhuman strength, enhanced durability, and a healing factor.

 Tokamak

 Tokamak is a character appearing in American comic books published by DC Comics.

-The character, created by Gerry Conway and Pat Broderick, first appeared in The Fury of Firestorm #15 (August 1983) as Henry Hewitt and became Tokamak in The Fury of Firestorm #18 (November 1983).
+The character, created by Gerry Conway and Pat Broderick, first appeared in The Fury of Firestorm #15 (August 1983) as Henry Hewitt and as Tokamak in The Fury of Firestorm #18 (November 1983).

-Tokamak is the identity taken by Henry Hewitt, the chief executive officer of the Hewitt Corporation and high level director in the 2000 Committee, after subjecting himself to a recreation of the accident that created Firestorm.
+Henry Hewitt is the chief executive officer of the Hewitt Corporation and director of the 2000 Committee who subjected himself to a recreation of the accident that created Firestorm.
 Much later, to cure a terminal disease, he creates a clone of himself which he merges with.
 He creates the identity of Victor Hewitt to inherit his own company and sets out to create nuclear meltdowns across the globe to empower himself.
 He is stopped by Firestorm, Firehawk, and Pozhar.
 He is killed when Firestorm separates him from his clone.

 Tokamak has the ability to trap objects in energy rings and either compress them or break down their structural integrity.